antonfirsov/docs/2020/11-Nov/fsharp5/fsharp5.md

 post_title: Announcing F# 5
 username: phcart@microsoft.com
 featured_image: img/fsharp-package-vscode-notebooks.png
-categories: F#, .NET, .NET Core, Notebooks, Jupyter, Data Science
+categories: F#, .NET, .NET Core
 summary: F# 5 is now a release candidate - feature complete!
 Come read about all the interesting new stuff it lets you do, learn how to use it, and learn how to give feedback!
 ---